Reviews You Can Rely On

 Number of Burners 1

 The Eureka SPRK Camp Grill is one of the most packable and portable of all the grills that we tested.
-Weighing in at a modest 8.8 pounds, this 148 square inch grill is powered by butane fuel canisters that are not only more efficient than traditional propane, but also lighter in weight.
+Weighing in at a modest 8.8 pounds, this 148 square-inch grill is powered by butane fuel canisters that are not only more efficient than traditional propane but also lighter in weight.
 The grill also comes with a briefcase-style large plastic carrying case with two sliding locking mechanisms to secure the grill inside and protect the components during transport.
-When you reach your desired location, simply attach the butane canister, lock into place, and fire up the auto-ignition temperature control dial to ignite the flame below.
-The grill reaches peak heat quickly and can supply enough power with its 7,250 BTUs to sear meat and enough control to slow cook vegetables and poultry.
-The low to high settings take a little getting used to, so we recommend using your own thermometer to make sure your meat is cook to the appropriate temperatures.
+When you reach your desired location, simply attach the butane canister, lock it into place, and fire up the auto-ignition temperature control dial to ignite the flame below.
+The grill reaches peak heat quickly and can supply enough power with its 7,250 BTUs to sear meat and enough control to slow-cook vegetables and poultry.
+The low to high settings take a little getting used to, so we recommend using your own thermometer to make sure your meat is cooked to the appropriate temperatures.

 While this grill is perfect for those seeking portability, simplicity, and efficiency, it does not offer a ton of wind resistance.
 The design is open to the elements and does not feature a lid to help control the internal temperatures of the flames during gusty days in the mountains.
-It also features an aluminum cooking grate that is ceramic-coated which has the potential to leach hazardous chemicals when compromised.
-Our testers also realize that the butane canisters can be more difficult to find that the traditional green grenade propane canisters that are offer found at grocery stores.
+It also features a ceramic-coated aluminum cooking grate, which some home chefs may not love.
+Our testers also realize that the butane canisters can be more difficult to find than the traditional green grenade propane canisters that are offered at grocery stores.
 Caveats aside, this grill is slick, simple, and easy to use for those who want to maximize grilling convenience in the great outdoors.

 Read more : Eureka SPRK Camp Grill review